 Decision-Making and Timelines

 The logistics of a project of this scope can be overwhelming, and oftentimes becoming overwhelmed happens in the early stage of getting stakeholders and decision-makers on the same page.
-Don’t underestimate how many different points of view will be involved in the planning of your eCommerce development project.
+Don’t underestimate how many different points of view will be involved in the planning of your manufacturing custom eCommerce development project.
 Account for the time this process will take and try to manage everyone’s expectations.
 Decide on your core systems for the project and plan to start there.

 In manufacturing and distribution, your core systems will usually be your eCommerce platform, ERP (Enterprise Resource Planning), and CRM (Customer Relationship Management).
 You may already have ERP and CRM in place, but it is important to consider whether or not their existing form is aligned with your long-term vision for your digital business.
-Try not to think of your new eCommerce platform as another component bolted on to existing systems, but instead place it at the center of your vision for the direction of the business and align other systems around it.
+Try not to think of your new distribution eCommerce platform as another component bolted on to existing systems, but instead place it at the center of your vision for the direction of the business and align other systems around it.
 This is an opportunity for evolution, and developing a full ecosystem of complementary technologies now will pay off with efficiency and longevity.